Choosing Healthy Fats

 Choosing the best omega-3 supplement

-With so many omega-3 and fish oil supplements and fortified foods, making the right choice can be tricky.
+With so many omega-3 and fish oil supplements available, making the right choice can be tricky.
 These guidelines can help.

 - Avoid products that don’t list the source of their omega-3s.
-Does the package list the source of omega-3 fatty acids?
-If not, chances are it’s ALA (sometimes from plain old canola or soybean oil), which most Westerners already get plenty of.
+The package should list the source of omega-3 fatty acids as fish oil, krill oil, or algae.

 - Look for the total amount of EPA and DHA on the label.
-The bottle may say 1,000 milligrams of fish oil, but it’s the amount of omega-3 that matters.
-Read the small print.
-It may show only 300 mg of EPA and DHA (sometimes listed as “omega-3 fatty acids”), which means you’d have to take three capsules to get close to 1,000 milligrams of omega-3.
+The bottle may say 1,000 milligrams of fish oil, but it’s the amount of omega-3 that matters, expressed in milligrams of EPA and DHA.
+Look to achieve your daily intake in the smallest number of pills.

 How much omega-3 do I need?

-The American Heart Association recommends consuming 1–3 grams per day of EPA and DHA (1 gram = 1,000 milligrams).
 For the treatment of mental health issues, including depression and ADHD, look for supplements that are high in EPA, which has been shown to elevate and stabilize mood.
-Aim for at least 1,000 milligrams of omega-3 fatty acids per day.
+Aim for about 1,000 mg of omega-3 fatty acids per day.
+For those with coronary heart disease or high triglycerides, your doctor may recommend higher dose supplements of 1 to 3 grams or more per day.
+But only take under medical supervision as high doses of omega-3 supplements can cause excessive bleeding in some people.

 Cholesterol is a fatty, wax-like substance that your body needs to function properly.
 In and of itself, cholesterol isn’t bad.
 But when you get too much of it, it can have a negative impact on your health.